 If you’re a student living in Korea, living in a single Korean dorm, they will most likely call the school to see if the school will take responsibility for your quarantine.
 Otherwise, you’ll have to pay for government facilities (below) or work out an arrangement with the owner of a short-term rental unit.
 Check with your school to see what policies they have in place beforehand.

+Yes, but with conditions.
 For those quarantining with family or roommates in Korea with that exact address registered on your ARC (Alien Registration Card), your roommates or family members are expected to avoid shared areas, using shared items (like plates, towels, utensils), and to wear a mask.
 Those in the house must quarantine with you as well.

-IMPORTANT: If at any time you break quarantine, you’ll also be forced to wear a trackable safety wrist band.
+If at any time you break quarantine, you’ll also be forced to wear a trackable safety wrist band.
 Korean citizens who break self-quarantine can be jailed for up to one year and fined up to 10 million won ($8,000), while foreigners can be immediately deported.
 DO NOT take medicine to hide your symptoms during/prior/after your flight or you will also be punished!

-You must visit your local public health office, clinic, or hospital to take a COVID-19 test within three days after arrival.
+Regardless of where you are quarantining, you must visit your local public health office, clinic, or hospital to take a COVID-19 test within three days after arrival.
 If you’re taking a COVID-19 designated taxi, they will stop by your local public health center for testing on the way home.
 Call 1339 (KDCA) locally in Korea for more information regarding COVID-19 testing facilities in Korea.
 You will receive your COVID-19 test results typically by SMS within 48 hours.

 You will most likely be given two large orange hazard bags as part of your self-quarantine kit.
 I received my kit at the local public health center where I received my COVID-19 testing prior to quarantining.
 Contact the public health official assigned to you if you have not received any supplies.